openebs-archive/openebs-docs/docs/installation.md

 To monitor the OpenEBS volumes and obtain corresponding logs, connect to the free SaaS service MayaOnline.
-See connecting to [MayaOnline](/docs/next/mayaonline.html).
+See connecting to [Director Online](/docs/next/directoronline.html).